antfu/antfu.me/pages/posts/dev-ssr-on-nuxt.md

 [[toc]]

-In [Nuxt 3](https://github.com/nuxt/framework), [we introduced the first-class support for Vite](https://v3.nuxtjs.org/concepts/introduction#why-nuxt) as the bundler, interchangeable with Webpack (also available in [Nuxt 2 with Bridge](https://v3.nuxtjs.org/getting-started/bridge)).
-Since Vite provides an incredibly fast developer experience, we have to also make sure the SSR works as fast.
+In [Nuxt 3](https://github.com/nuxt/framework), [we introduced first-class support for Vite](https://v3.nuxtjs.org/concepts/introduction#why-nuxt) as bundler, interchangeable with Webpack (also available in [Nuxt 2 with Bridge](https://v3.nuxtjs.org/getting-started/bridge)).
+Since Vite provides an incredibly fast developer experience, we had to make sure SSR works as fast.

-Since [Nuxt 3 RC.9](https://github.com/nuxt/framework/releases/tag/v3.0.0-rc.9), we have shipped a new development-time SSR approach that is fast as Vite's HMR and has the on-demand capability.
-Here is how we iterated our approach and made it possible:
+Since [Nuxt 3 RC.9](https://github.com/nuxt/framework/releases/tag/v3.0.0-rc.9), we shipped a new development-time SSR approach that is as fast as Vite's HMR with on-demand capability.
+Here is writeup on how we iterated to make it possible.

 ## SSR